Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 Now for the fun part: which flavors are trending in the scene right now?
 The hookah tobacco market follows trends — one year it’s prickly pear everywhere, then guava, then blackberry, and so on.
 The scene constantly evolves, and new blends bring both variety and fresh inspiration.

-There are, however, some general tendencies seen across classics like O’s Tobacco, Social Smoke, Al Fakher, Aqua Mentha, Holster, and newer names like stral, Revolution Tobacco, Hookahsqueeze, Maridan, and Blackburn:
+In general, however, there are a few tendencies that are present throughout the scene – both with classics such as O's Tobacco, Social Smoke, Al Fakher, Aqua Mentha, Holster, Must H, Musthave and Darkside, as well as with newer brands such as stral, Revolution Tobacco, Hookahsqueeze, Maridan and Blackburn:

 If you want to learn how different hookah tobacco blends are combined into a perfectly harmonious mix, check out our blog post: Hookah Tobacco Mixology Basics.

-For that, we have a blog post on the topic: Best Hookah Tobacco 2025, and you can also subscribe to our free newsletter.
+For that, we have a blog post on the topic: Best Hookah Tobacco, and you can also subscribe to our free newsletter.

 On social media, the hookah community is great for discussion, recommendations, and discovering trends and new brands.
 Always keep in mind: everyone has their own preferences — from sweet & fruity to herbaceous & spicy.